Georgian Bay, Ontario: Communities

 Honey Harbour serves as a launching point to the "30,000 Islands" that make up the Georgian Bay geography.
 The islands, that are accessible from Honey Harbour, are dotted with hundreds to thousands of cottages.
 The cottages serve mostly as summer residences.
 Many very large cottages have been built recently, which has resulted in an increase in property values.
 The economic cycle of Honey Harbour is tied to the cycle of the cottagers.
 Honey Harbour has a small grocery store ("Towne Centre" and Picnic Island Resort, which features its own general store and gas bar), a post office, a liquor store, a bakery, a Catholic church and school, a public elementary school, several small craft stores, a large resort (the "Delawana Resort"), and several marinas.
 In addition to cottages, there are multiple waterfront trailer park resorts.
 There are also numerous clean beaches lining both the shore and islands, inhabited by the diverse Ontario wildlife.

-The double H's of Honey Harbour are a play on founder's name Harvey Hewitt of Pasadena, California.
+The double H of Honey Harbour is a play on founder's name, Harvey Hewitt, of Pasadena, California.
 Hewitt was also the original pioneer and co-developer of Woolite.